manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-11-13-scalable-heroku-worker-for-sidekiq.markdown

 ## So far...

 At this point we have configured our Rails project to add tasks to Redis and have Sidekiq perform executing the worker when a task is added.
-If we deploy our Rails app to Heroku we need to add the RedisToGo addon and add a Heroku Worker to our application.
+If we deploy our Rails app to Heroku we need to add the Redis To Go addon and add a Heroku worker dyno to our application.

 ### Running locally